 The Jones Act is one of the few areas of the law that is still favorable to an injured worker.
-It applies to deck hands, engineers, third mates, second mates, first mates, captains, roughnecks, drillers, pilots, tanker men, and basically all persons that are involved in the maritime and offshore industry.
-It applies to the fishing, fishery, canning, shrimping, oilfield, dredging, barge, tugboat, towboat, crew boat, supply boat and other maritime offshore industries.
-The Jones Act was enacted after FELA but adopts FELA's liberal construction in favor of the injured worker.
+It applies to deck hands, engineers, third mates, second mates, first mates, captains, roughnecks, drillers, pilots, tanker men, and basically all persons who are involved in the maritime and offshore industry.
+It applies to the fishing, fishery, canning, shrimping, oil field, dredging, barge, tugboat, towboat, crew boat, supply boat and other maritime offshore industries.
+The Jones Act was enacted after FELA but adopts FELA’s liberal construction in favor of the injured worker.

-United States' courts have struggled with "Who is a seaman ?"
+United States’ courts have struggled with “Who is a seaman?”

-Even a Pilot, whose sole job is to get on and off ships and navigate them into a harbor day and night is not covered.
-This Pilot example demonstrates that a person, whose work is 100% on the water and constantly subject to the perils of the sea, may still not qualify as a "seaman".
+Even a pilot, whose sole job is to get on and off ships and navigate them into a harbor day and night is not covered.
+This pilot example demonstrates that a person, whose work is 100% on the water and constantly subject to the perils of the sea, may still not qualify as a “seaman.”
 Each situation must be determined on its own merits.

-Even though maritime law is the oldest law in the United States, the courts still wrestle with what is a "vessel".
+Even though maritime law is the oldest law in the United States, the courts still wrestle with what is a “vessel.”

-The obvious vessels such as a barge, dredge, jack-up barge, drill ship, work over rig, floater, platform, crew boat, supply boat have always been considered as such: "vessels".
+The obvious vessels such as a barge, dredge, jackup barge, drill ship, workover rig, floater, platform, crew boat, supply boat have always been considered as such: “vessels.”

-This definition seems clear enough but it remains to see, as technology advances, if the "murky waters" of maritime jurisprudence will not be tested again in the legal classification of what is a "vessel".
+This definition seems clear enough, but it remains to see, as technology advances, if the “murky waters” of maritime jurisprudence will not be tested again in the legal classification of what is a “vessel.”

 When the Jones Act became law, the merchant marine industry started to grow.
 It was, in fact, the merchant marine that was a huge support to the U.S. Navy during WWII, exactly as the Jones Act previewed it.

-However, in the late 1970s, the fleets and numbers of ocean going U.S. flagged vessels began to shrink and were replaced by an increased number of foreign flagged and owned vessels manned by non-U.S. citizens.
-This type of vessel is commonly called a "blue water" or deepwater vessel.
-Today, there are only a handful of American flagged "blue water" vessels.
-With the increase of offshore drilling, the "brown water" vessels became abundant.
+However, in the late 1970s, the fleets and numbers of ocean-going U.S.-flagged vessels began to shrink and were replaced by an increased number of foreign-flagged and owned vessels manned by non-U.S. citizens.
+This type of vessel is commonly called a “blue water” or deepwater vessel.
+Today, there are only a handful of American-flagged “blue water” vessels.
+With the increase of offshore drilling, the “brown water” vessels became abundant.

 An injured seaman is entitled to cure.
 Cure has been defined as reasonable and necessary medical care to return the seaman to a point of maximum medical improvement.
-Though these payments should be automatic, often the seaman is faced with an employer that does not fulfill its obligations to give medical care and, unlike state workers' compensation schemes, there is no statutory obligation to compel the employer to provide medical care.
+Though these payments should be automatic, often the seaman is faced with an employer who does not fulfill its obligations to give medical care, and, unlike state workers’ compensation schemes, there is no statutory obligation to compel the employer to provide medical care.

-The Jones Act provides a useful tool to get the seamans' compensation.
+The Jones Act provides a useful tool to get the seamen’s compensation.
 Maintenance and cure are actual rights that a seaman has had for hundreds of years and, unlike the Jones Act, are not governed by fault.
 In other words, even if the seaman is 100% at fault for his/her injuries, the duty of the employer remains the same.

-Workers' Compensation vs. the Jones Act
+Workers’ Compensation Vs. The Jones Act

-Before the Jones Act was enacted there was no remedy against an employer for an injured seaman other than maintenance and cure.
-However, the Jones Act is quite different from workers' compensation statutes.
+Before the Jones Act was enacted, there was no remedy against an employer for an injured seaman other than maintenance and cure.
+However, the Jones Act is quite different from workers’ compensation statutes.

-Assume for the moment that you work at McDonalds; that you are mopping the floor and that you slip and fall in the soapy water that you put down and hurt your back.
-If this happened to you, you would be entitled to (1) your medical care for your injuries; (2) two-thirds of your average weekly wage while you are being treated; and (3) maybe a relatively small monetary settlement.
+Assume for the moment that you are working at McDonald’s; that you are mopping the floor and that you slip and fall in the soapy water that you put down and hurt your back.
+If this happened to you, you would be entitled to (1) your medical care for your injuries; (2) two-thirds of your average weekly wage while you are being treated; and (3) may be a relatively small monetary settlement.
 But what if you could never return to medium or heavy type work again?
 Obviously, you would lose much money over the course of your work life.
-Also, and most importantly, note that you get these workers' compensation benefits regardless of whether you were actually 100% at fault in causing your fall.
+Also, and most importantly, note that you get these workers’ compensation benefits regardless of whether you were actually 100% at fault in causing your fall.
 This is where the Jones Act is quite different.
 Under the Jones Act, if you are hurt while working as a seaman on a vessel, you are entitled to nothing unless you prove that your injury was caused by the negligence (failure to act with reasonable ordinary care) of someone else or from an unseaworthy condition.

-Unlike workers' compensation, if you are held to be 100% at fault, under the Jones Act you get nothing!
-But unlike the hypothetical McDonald's employee, you have the right to sue the employer and you can choose to sue in either a state court or a federal court.
+Unlike workers’ compensation, if you are held to be 100% at fault, under the Jones Act you get nothing!
+But unlike the hypothetical McDonald’s employee, you have the right to sue the employer, and you can choose to sue in either a state court or a federal court.
 If you are successful, you can recover compensation for pain and suffering, mental anguish, physical impairment, physical disfigurement, loss of wages in the past, and loss of future earning capacity, vocational rehabilitation damages and other types of damages.
-The hypothetical McDonald's employee cannot sue his employer if he receives workers' compensation.
+The hypothetical McDonald’s employee cannot sue his employer if he receives workers’ compensation.

 Thus, the Jones Act can be much better for the injured worker but can also be worse if the injured employee does not prove his case adequately.

-"Comparative Negligence" Under Jones Act
+‘Comparative Negligence’ Under The Jones Act

-Under a "comparative negligence" approach, the jury hears testimony about the negligent conduct of both parties--the employer and the maritime worker.
-Based on the evidence, the jury will determine what the injured party's damages are and how much should be allocated to each party.
-Sometimes accidents happen not just from the employers' negligence but also from the worker's negligence too.
+Under a “comparative negligence” approach, the jury hears testimony about the negligent conduct of both parties – the employer and the maritime worker.
+Based on the evidence, the jury will determine what the injured party’s damages are and how much should be allocated to each party.
+Sometimes accidents happen not just from the employer’s negligence but also from the worker’s negligence too.

-The good thing about "comparative negligence" is, even though the jury may find a percentage of negligence on the worker, the injured worker still recovers the percentage of the jury's monetary award that is equal to the employers' percentage of negligence.
-By way of example only, if the worker is found 25% negligent and the employer is found 75% negligent and the jury awards $875,000.00, then the judgment would be that the worker recovers $656,250.00 plus costs.
+The good thing about “comparative negligence” is, even though the jury may find a percentage of negligence on the worker, the injured worker still recovers the percentage of the jury’s monetary award that is equal to the employer’s percentage of negligence.
+By way of example only, if the worker is found 25% negligent and the employer is found 75% negligent and the jury awards $875,000, then the judgment would be that the worker recovers $656,250 plus costs.
 This is quite different than in almost all states where, if the injured person is found 51% or more negligent by the jury, the injured person would recover zero no matter how much the jury awarded for money damages.